SkiFire13/master-thesis/chapters/algorithm.typ

 Intuitively we are extending the graph by providing a successor to every vertex without one.
 These successors are two fake nodes $w0$ and $w1$, who can only infinitely loop respectively with $l1$ and $l0$.
 The priorities are then chosen so that these loops are winning for the same player that would have won the finite play.

 // TODO: definition for play, winner of a play, (tail, etc etc?)
 Formally we want to show that every vertex in $G$ has the same winner in $G'$.
-To do this we'll show a stronger property, that every play startingin $G$ has an equivalent play won by the same player in $G'$ and vice-versa, every play in $G'$ starting from vertexes in $V$ has an equivalent in $G$.
+To do this we will show a stronger property, that every play startingin $G$ has an equivalent play won by the same player in $G'$ and vice-versa, every play in $G'$ starting from vertexes in $V$ has an equivalent in $G$.

 // TODO: This is just sketched, need to write more formally and nicely
 // IDEA: play is $v_1 v_2 ... v_k overline(v_(k+1) ... v_n)$ where